-The bulk of our first year’s garden is shown here, at the right.
+The bulk of our first year’s garden is shown here, at the left.
 Nice start, huh?
 We started an asparagus bed, some strawberries and herbs as perennials, and also grew tomatoes, peppers, cucumbers, peas, rutabagas, leeks, onions, broccoli, kale, a variety of lettuces, corn, beans, edamame, winter squash, summer squash & zucchini.
 We also attempted to grow some watermelon, celery and brussels sprouts, which didn’t do well.

 Tim prepared a grow bench with lights in our walk-out basement area, and I started many of my seedlings indoors, beginning as early as March.
 At first, I made many small newspaper pots to start the seedlings (shown in background below), but soon learned about soil blocks (shown in the foreground).
 After I began starting seedlings in the soil blocks I was convinced this was the way to go.
 We were on to something good.
 Read more about soil blocking here.